What is Insurance Premium?

 What Do Insurers Do With the Premiums?

 Premiums are the real source of income for the insurer.
-Insurers aim to invest premiums in a way that earns a higher return than the total amount they need to pay for claims and benefits.
+If you're wondering what is the premium on insurance, it's the amount paid by policyholders in exchange for coverage.
+Insurers aim to invest these premiums in a way that earns a higher return than the total amount they need to pay for claims and benefits.
 This allows them to make a profit.
 If their investments do not perform well enough, they may incur a loss.
-With modern financial systems and markets, there are a variety of options for insurer to grow their money wisely to earn handsome returns.
+With modern financial systems and markets, there are a variety of options for insurers to grow their money wisely to earn handsome returns.

 Frequently Asked Questions